Home Publications Research The Synthesis Lab ︎︎︎

 How can we support knowledge synthesis?

 As mentioned earlier, synthesizing knowledge in collaborative learning is a complex endeavor, and it needs supports.
-Therefore, we designed The Synthesis Lab - to provide an interactive space to spark collaboration and deep learning.
+Therefore, we designed the Synthesis Lab - to provide an interactive space to spark collaboration and deep learning.

 The Synthesis Lab retrieves students’ discourse data from a web-annotation technology – Hypothes.is via its APIs.
 Drawing inspiration from previous designs (e.g., Chan, 2021; Hahn et al., 2016) and incorporating insights from interdisciplinary literature (e.g., Ackerman et al., 2013; Bloom et al., 1956; DeSchryver, 2014; Morabito & Chan, 2021; Robert et al., 2008), The Synthesis Lab offers a structural framework to helps deconstruct the complex synthesis-making process into smaller building blocks and guides students through the key steps, including distilling, connecting, analyzing, rising above, and aggregating ideas generated from the discourse.
 These steps guide students to discover the interrelationship between peers’ posts other than the simply reply relationships, which leads to further rising above previous ideas and constructing coherent knowledge out of fragmentary information.
 The production of the syntheses can be used to further connect with other learning events, such as writing assignments and in-class live discussions.